 WDI is an innovative approach in a field where staff turnover rates can exceed 60% a year in certain locations.
 “Although there are a number of existing programs using publicly funded conditional grants as a mechanism to recruit staff in high-need areas, I know of no other privately funded scholarship program in behavioral health that is as comprehensive in scope and as generous in its support as WDI,” said Benjamin de Haan, School of Social Work’s associate dean for social service innovation and partnerships.
 “Private funding also holds great promise to attract public financing once impact is proven.”

-Edward Pospisil, a graduate student at Eastern Washington University and WDI participant, was surprised by the overwhelming need for behavioral health practitioners.
+Edward Pospisil, a social work graduate student at Eastern Washington University and WDI participant, was surprised by the overwhelming need for behavioral health practitioners.
 “I was unaware of the severity of the mental health profession shortage in our state,” said Pospisil.
 “This was an incentive for me to pursue my degree.
 I’ve also become increasingly aware of how many moving parts there are in our health care system.
 The value I see with WDI is that I will be exposed to more professionals and more wisdom.”

 Building stronger relationships between community behavioral health agencies and participating universities is vital to growing WDI’s recruitment efforts.
 “There are more than 100 comprehensive behavioral health agencies in the state with which we are working,” said Margaret Spearmon, WDI’s director of career counseling and community agency engagement.
 “I’ve been talking with agencies whose employees have bachelor’s degrees but realize that an MSW will improve their skills and lead to future promotions.
 We are just beginning this process to reach out to agencies to share this opportunity with their employees.”

-Kaya Welch, a social work graduate student at Antioch University Seattle and part of the WDI current fast-track cohort, values the alignment between the initiative and her personal and professional goals.
+Kaya Welch, a graduate student at Antioch University Seattle and part of the WDI current fast-track cohort, values the alignment between the initiative and her personal and professional goals.
 “WDI gives me the opportunity to get experience in diverse settings, such as crisis interventions and outreach, working with families, substance use and acute mental illness,” she said.
 “This range of experience is crucial for a clinician and will set me up for increased professional success in the future.”

 The robust partnership approach is a program hallmark.
 “Our program partners are coming together in unique ways to benefit the students and serve the most vulnerable among us,” says Vaughnetta Barton, WDI deputy project director.
 “This includes agencies that are Medicaid-reimbursed, specifically those treating individuals with mental health issues or substance use disorders.”